Salt Lake West Side Stories: Post Twenty-Six

 In the next installment of Salt Lake West Side Stories, we will explore the history of Utah’s Japanese American communities, many of whom called the west side their home.

-Would you like to read the next post?
+Would you like to read the next post (Post 27)?
 Japanese American Communities on the West Side

 Related Activities: Plan to attend Salt Lake City’s annual Festa Italiana and the Greek Festival both held separately in September.
 You may also request a tour of the Greek-owned Utah related artifacts housed at the Hellenic Cultural Museum.